-Name of Director Name of associated corporation Capacity/nature Number of shares Percentage of shareholding/ ownership (approximate) Mr. Sabine SGL Beneficial interest (Note 1); interest held jointly with other persons (Note 2) 10,500,000 100% SIL (Note 3) Interest of a controlled corporation 12,000,000 100% Mr. Cheung SGL Beneficial interest (Note 4); interest held jointly with other persons (Note 2) 10,500,000 100% SIL (Note 3) Interest of a controlled corporation; interest held jointly with other persons (Note 2) 12,000,000 100%
+Name of Director Name of associated corporation Capacity/nature Number of shares Percentage of shareholding/ ownership (approximate) Mr. Sabine SGL Beneficial interest (Note 1); interest held jointly with other persons (Note 2) 10,500,000 [REDACTED] SIL (Note 3) Interest of a controlled corporation 12,000,000 [REDACTED] Jieli Venture (Note 3) Interest of a controlled corporation 50,000 [REDACTED] The Shanghai WFOE (Note 3) Interest of a controlled corporation N/A [REDACTED] The Beijing WFOE Interest of a controlled corporation; interest held jointly with other persons (Note 5) N/A [REDACTED] Mr. Cheung SGL Beneficial interest (Note 4); interest held jointly with other persons (Note 2) 10,500,000 [REDACTED] SIL (Note 3) Interest of a controlled corporation; interest held jointly with other persons (Note 2) 12,000,000 [REDACTED] Jieli Venture (Note 3) Interest of a controlled corporation; interest held jointly with other persons (Note 2) 50,000 [REDACTED] The Shanghai WFOE (Note 3) Interest of a controlled corporation; interest held jointly with other persons (Note 2) N/A [REDACTED] The Beijing WFOE Interest of a controlled corporation; interest held jointly with other persons (Note 5) N/A [REDACTED]

-- Note 1: Mr. Sabine is directly interested in 6,000,000 shares of SGL. - Note 2: SGL, the holding company of the Company, is wholly-owned by the SGL Shareholders, among which Mr. Sabine, Mr. Fletcher and Mr. Cheung are acting in concert in respect of their interests in the Company and therefore, each of Mr. Sabine, Mr. Fletcher and Mr. Cheung is deemed to be interested in all the shares of associated corporations of the Company held by them in aggregate by virtue of the SFO. - Note 3: SGL wholly-owns SIL. - Note 4: Mr. Cheung is directly interested in 1,350,000 shares of SGL.
+Note 1: Mr. Sabine is directly interested in [REDACTED] shares of SGL.

+Note 2: SGL, the holding company of the Company, is wholly-owned by the SGL Shareholders, among which Mr. Sabine, Mr. Fletcher and Mr. Cheung are acting in concert in respect of their interests in the Company and therefore, each of Mr. Sabine, Mr. Fletcher and Mr. Cheung is deemed to be interested in all the shares of associated corporations of the Company held by them in aggregate by virtue of the SFO.